 You will want to label EVERYTHING you send your camper to camp with.
 Not only does it make it easier to keep track of whose is whose, but it also significantly cuts down on our lost and found and items that otherwise would never make it home.

-If your camper does leave anything at camp, we will mail it back to you and charge your card on file for the cost of shipping.
+If your camper does leave anything at camp, please notify us as to what it is and we will do our best to track it down.
+We can mail it back to you and charge your card on file for the cost of shipping.

 We invite you to participate in a celebration on Closing Day.
-Enjoy refreshments as you meet our staff, browse our booths, and pre-register for next year.
-This is a wonderful opportunity to share in your camper’s experience, see a slide show of the session, and hear firsthand some of their life changing stories.
+Enjoy refreshments as you meet our staff, chat with other camper families, and pre-register for next year.
+This is a wonderful opportunity to share in your camper’s experience and see a slide show of the session.

-- 2:00 – 3:00 p.m. – Meet our director and staff.
-Learn more about Expeditions, pre-register, and see what is to come for next year!
+- 1:00 – 2:00 p.m. – Meet our directors and staff.
+Learn more about camp, pre-register, and see what is to come for next year!